Episode 39 Overview

 Ben: Welcome back to content optimization week on the Voices of Search podcast.
 I’m your host, Benjamin Shapiro, and this week we’re going to publish an episode every day, covering what you need to know to optimize every stage of your content marketing funnel.
 Joining us for content optimization week is Marlon Glover, who is the content services team lead, here at Searchmetrics.
 He is responsible for shepherding Searchmetrics’ largest and most strategic clients into content marketing success.

 Ben: Today, we’re going to continue our conversation with Marlon, and discuss how to optimize your middle of funnel content.
 But before we get started, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We’re an SEO and content and marketing platform that helps enterprise scale businesses, monitor their online presence, and make data-driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation.
 A member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can be optimized.
-To schedule your free digital diagnostic, go to SearchMetrics.com/diagnostic.
+To schedule your free consultation, go to Searchmetrics.com/request-free-consultation.

 Ben: Here is the second installment of Content Optimization Week with Mr. Marlon Glover, Searchmetrics’ Content Services Team Lead.
 Marlon, welcome back to the Voices of Search Podcast.